-Fully funded wellness programs can help communities fulfil their mission.
+Fully funded wellness programs can help communities fulfill their mission.

 For organizations that are mission driven, it’s common to see words like “wellness”, “quality of life”, “well-being” and “lifestyle” represented in their mission statement.
 Within these communities, every decision they make should be driven by fulfilling these objectives, and in most cases, that is true.

 Leadership and staff in mission driven communities generally want to do everything they can to help residents live a meaningful and purposeful life.
 As such, most strive for programming that offers a variety of opportunities that support residents’ physical, mental, social, and spiritual needs.

 This kind of holistic approach naturally includes physical wellness because it’s important for residents to feel their best so that they can do the things they most love to do.
 But it also includes cognitive wellness.

 The National Institute of Health gathered together a panel of health care professionals and asked them what one thing makes the most impact on the cognitive health of older adults.
 All the experts agreed that the top thing we can do to improve cognitive health is get regular physical exercise that includes strength training.

 There are many ways that a robust wellness program supports a community’s marketing efforts.
 One of the most significant is that an active, healthy community attracts more active, healthy residents.
 One of the best goals that senior living marketing professionals can have is to create a community in which new residents walk in and can immediately see themselves living there.

 Attracting younger residents has a huge impact on the bottom line, and clearly active communities attract younger residents.

 For most communities, the overarching strategy is to attract residents who are not yet high-need, providing as much support as possible so that residents can age in place, remaining in the community for the rest of their lives.
 This strategy only works when the community has a thriving wellness program.